stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

-              &ldquo;&mdash;the lavas that restlessly roll
+               "--the lavas that restlessly roll
             Their sulphurous currents down Yaanek
-              In the ultimate climes of the pole&mdash;
+              In the ultimate climes of the pole--
             That groan as they roll down Mount Yaanek
-              In the realms of the boreal pole.&rdquo;
+              In the realms of the boreal pole. "

 Danforth was a great reader of bizarre material, and had talked a good deal of Poe.
-I was interested myself because of the antarctic scene of Poe&rsquo;s only long story&mdash;the disturbing and enigmatical   Arthur Gordon Pym.
+I was interested myself because of the antarctic scene of Poe's only long story--the disturbing and enigmatical   Arthur Gordon Pym.
 On the barren shore, and on the lofty ice barrier in the background, myriads of grotesque penguins squawked and flapped their fins; while many fat seals were visible on the water, swimming or sprawling across large cakes of slowly drifting ice.